 - This email will contain instructions to set up your Zendesk account so you can manage your tickets.

-- firstname.lastname@example.org, the domain from which you'll receive emails from Technical Support team members about open tickets.
+- firstname.lastname@example.org or email@example.com — the domains from which you'll receive emails from Technical Support team members about open tickets.

 Emails from any other address that claim to be MetaMask Support are scams.